geoffreybennett/alsa-scarlett-gui/FAQ.md

 - **Vocaster**: One, Two

 Note: The Scarlett 1st and 2nd Gen small interfaces (Solo, 2i2, 2i4)
-don't have any software controls.
-All the controls are available from the front panel, so they don't require the specialised drivers or this GUI.
+don’t have any software controls.
+All the controls are available from the front panel, so they don’t require the specialised drivers or this GUI.

 ## Where are the options to set the sample rate and buffer size?

-The ALSA Scarlett Control Panel doesn't handle audio input/output settings like sample rate and buffer size.
+The ALSA Scarlett Control Panel doesn’t handle audio input/output settings like sample rate and buffer size.
 These settings are managed by the application using the soundcard, typically a sound server such as PulseAudio, JACK, or PipeWire.